shiyu-coder/MetaFS/README.md

 ## Supplemental Results

 The detailed results of each method on different datasets are shown in the following tables.
+All results in the table are multiplied by 100 for easier comparison.

 ![](asset/supplemental_table_1.png)